marcesquerra/FTypes/README.md

 # FTypes
 ## An Asynchronous Type System in Scala

-FTypes is a **type system**: you have basic types and means for creating more complex types out of simpler ones.
+FTypes is a **type system**: it provides basic types and means for creating more complex types out of simpler ones.

 FTypes types are **asynchronous**: like with Futures, they don't (necessarily) hold the actual value.
 They hold a pointer to wherever the value is going to be, whenever that value becomes available.